 main();

-Then run such a script on the example file ids.csv
+Run the script on the example file ids.csv:

 # Dependencies